amosr/nominal-wyvern-formalism/doc/fixy-types.md

 ```
 subtype Pair <: Semigroup
 ```
-The above doesn't exactly capture the meaning: the `Semigroup` supertype tells us that `Pair` has a join method, but it doesn't tell us that it can accept other pairs.
+But this doesn't capture the *whole* meaning: the `Semigroup` supertype tells us that `Pair` has a join method, but it doesn't tell us that it can accept other pairs.
 We could try to specify that it's a semigroup on pairs:
 ```
 subtype Pair <: Semigroup { type T = Pair }